symbol/symbol-docs/source/guides/mosaic/creating-a-mosaic.rst

 Method #01: Using the SDK
 *************************

-.. note:: Before starting this guide, make sure you have an :doc:`account loaded with |networkcurrency| <../../getting-started/setup-workstation>`.
+.. note:: Before starting this guide, make sure you have an :doc:`account loaded with <../../getting-started/setup-workstation>` |networkcurrency|.

 1. Open a new file and define two transactions: